 - If you’re using wireless internet to send usage data to the data collector, periodically test to ensure your wifi is stable.

 - Are you processing move-in and move-outs in a timely manner to ensure residents are billed accurately?
-It’s a common resident to receive a bill after they’ve moved for an apartment where they no longer live.
+It’s common for residents to receive a bill after they’ve moved, to an apartment where they no longer live.
 If you have a move-in/move-out checklist, add a note to notify your billing company when a resident moves in or out.